Why Do Puppies Cost So Much?

 Online Buyer: “Awe, the puppies are so cute!
 How much are they?”

-Seller: “$1800 plus 6% MD state tax =$1908.
-Includes health guarantee, microchip, AKC litter registry, 1st vaccinations, Early Neurologic Stimulation (ENS), Puppy Culture training and a puppy pack: includes a blanket that smells like his mom & siblings, leash, collar, poo bag holder, weeks worth of Purina Pro puppy food, toys, and more.”
+Seller: “I’m always hesitant to give prices without discussing what it includes.
+A two year health guarantee, parental genetic testing, microchip and registration, AKC litter registry, age appropriate vaccinations, veterinary health certification, Early Neurologic Stimulation (ENS), Puppy Culture training and a puppy pack: includes a blanket that smells like his mom & siblings, leash, collar, harness, seatbelt, poo bags and holder, weeks worth of Purina Pro puppy food, toys, and more.”

 Online Buyer Response: <SOUND OF CRICKETS CHIRPING>